slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On religion

-> *'And on the first day, men created god.'*
+And on the first day, men created god.

 > *'Science without religion is lame.
 Religion without science is blind.' -- Albert Einstein*

 > *'I’d rather be in the mountains thinking of God than in church thinking about the mountains.' -- John Muir*

-> *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

-> *'There are causes worth dying for, but none worth killing for.' -- Albert Camus*

-> *'The first thing a man will do for his ideals is lie.' -- Joseph Schumpeter*

-> *'The cash register did more for human morality than the congregational church.' -- Charlie Munger*

 > *'We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further.' -- Richard Dawkins*

 > *'God has no religion.' -- Mahatma Gandhi*

+> *'The cash register did more for human morality than the congregational church.' -- Charlie Munger*

 > *'Compassion is the basis of morality.' -- Arthur Schopenhauer*

+> *'There are causes worth dying for, but none worth killing for.' -- Albert Camus*

+> *'Men never do evil so cheerfully and completely as when they do it from religious conviction.' -- Blaise Pascal*

+> *'The first thing a man will do for his ideals is lie.' -- Joseph Schumpeter*

 ---
-## On science and art
+## On science

 > *'Science is what we understand well enough to explain to a computer.
 Art is everything else we do.' -- Donald Knuth*